facebook/react-devtools/packages/react-devtools/README.md

 If you're using React Native 0.43 or higher, it should connect to your simulator within a few seconds.

+If you're running on a device, you might need to run `adb reverse tcp:8097 tcp:8097`.

 > Note: if you prefer to avoid global installations, you can add `react-devtools` as a project dependency.
 With Yarn, you can run `yarn add --dev react-devtools`, and then run `yarn react-devtools` from your project folder to open the DevTools.
 With npm, you can run `npm install --save-dev react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.

 ### Integration with React Native Inspector